 Some of the most common questions customers ask ecommerce stores are related to order shipping.
 It’s common for shop owners to hear questions like: “How much will shipping cost?” and “When will my order arrive?”

 Sound familiar?
-If so, your online store may be in need of a shipping policy that sets expectations about shipping costs and timelines.
+In an era where customers expect Amazon Prime speeds, your online store may be in need of a shipping policy that sets realistic expectations about shipping costs and timelines.
 When you create a comprehensive and accessible shipping policy, it helps both you and your customers—your customers can use it as a self-service FAQ, and you can save time by answering fewer shipping questions.

 It’s best to start with a shipping policy template.
 This will be a living document for your business—one that you can update and adjust as your operations and circumstances change.